Gadaa

 The Gada system has been inscribed by UNESCO as Intangible Cultural Heritage since 2016.
-It is the brainchild of Oromo from the Madda Walabu district of Oromia.
+It is the brainchild of Oromo from the Meda Welabu district of Oromia.
 Oromo people regarded the system as their common heritage and as a major part of their cultural identity.
 It is the system with which the Oromo people have been governing themselves in a democratic way for centuries.